dragonwocky/sear/README.md

 ```

 computed properties are functions that can return a dynamic value
-and can access fellow properties via `this`. these cannot be declared
+and can access fellow properties via `this`. these must not be declared
-as arrow functions! (they break persistance and accessing `this`)
+as arrow functions! (arrow functions break persistence and accessing `this`)

 > to access a computed value,
 > use `app.value` rather than `app.value()`.